 All plans should be completed before the first week in May.

 Sixth grade students will complete 20% of the plan.

 Seventh grade students will complete 60% of the plan.

 Eighth grade students must complete 100% of the plan.

-Yes, parents can get a username and password to access their student's plan from any computer with internet access.
-Parents can send comments to students or staff about the plan and vice versa.
+Yes, parents/guardians can get a username and password to access their student's plan from any computer with internet access.
+They can also send comments to students or staff about the plan and vice versa.